senyosimpson/chrono/diary.md

 - Global stack so we have something that acts like a daemon
 - Polling the interface for packets instead of interrupts
 - Implementing the traits for TCP

+### Spawn permits

+Needed to restructure the code so that when we allocate memory, we get a permit.
+The permit holds a reference to the underlying memory.
+We then try acquire a slot of the memory.
+If its available, we can spawn a task, otherwise it fails.